Homotopy theory of symmetric powers: Symmetricity properties

 The second part now follows immediately from the above once we observe that the codomain of~$\iota_0$ is precisely the domain of the map under consideration. \xpf

 \theo Let $S$ be a class of morphisms in a symmetric monoidal model category $\C$.
-We say some property of $S$ is \emph{stable under saturation} if it also holds for the weak saturation $\ws S$. \begin{enumerate}[(i)] \item The property of being admissibly generated relative to~$S$ (\refde{admissibly.generated}) is stable under saturation.
-Therefore, if $\C$ is cofibrantly generated and admissibly generated relative to some set of generating cofibrations, it is admissibly generated.

-\item If $\C$ is pretty small and $S$~is symmetric h-monoidal, then symmetric flatness of $S$ relative to a class $\Y = (\Y_n)$ of weak equivalences in $\Sigma_n \C$ is stable under saturation.
+We say some property of $S$ is \emph{stable under saturation} if it also holds for the weak saturation $\ws S$. \begin{enumerate}[(i)] \item If $\C$ is pretty small and left proper, and $S$~is symmetric h-monoidal, then symmetric flatness of $S$ relative to a class $\Y = (\Y_n)$ of weak equivalences in $\Sigma_n \C$ is stable under saturation.
 In particular, if some class of generating cofibrations in $\C$ is symmetric flat and symmetric h-monoidal, then $\C$ is symmetric flat.

-\item If $\C$ is pretty small, then the property of being (acyclic) symmetric h-monoidal is stable under saturation.
+\item If $\C$ is pretty small and left proper, then the property of being (acyclic) symmetric h-monoidal is stable under saturation.
 In particular, if some class of generating (acyclic) cofibrations consists of (acyclic) symmetric h-cofibrations, then $\C$ is symmetric h-monoidal.

 \item Being $\Y$-symmetroidal (\refde{symmetroidal}) is stable under saturation.
 In particular, if some class of generating (acyclic) cofibrations is (acyclic) $\Y$-sym\-met\-roi\-dal, then $\C$ is $\Y$-symmetroidal.